ghostdevv/jellycommands/packages/create-jellycommands/src/js/README.md

 # Create JellyCommands

-This project was created with `npm init jellycommands`!
+This project was created with `npm create jellycommands`!

 # Get Started